alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 **Which of the following are the MOST cost-effective options to improve the file upload speed into Amazon S3?** (Select two)

 - Create multiple AWS Site-to-Site VPN connections between the AWS Cloud and branch offices in Europe and Asia.
 Use these VPN connections for faster file uploads into Amazon S3
-- ✅ **Use Amazon S3 Transfer Acceleration (Amazon S3TA) to enable faster file uploads into the destination S3 bucket**
+- Use Amazon S3 Transfer Acceleration (Amazon S3TA) to enable faster file uploads into the destination S3 bucket\*\*
 - Create multiple AWS Direct Connect connections between the AWS Cloud and branch offices in Europe and Asia.
 Use the direct connect connections for faster file uploads into Amazon S3
 - Use AWS Global Accelerator for faster file uploads into the destination Amazon S3 bucket
-- ✅ **Use multipart uploads for faster file uploads into the destination Amazon S3 bucket**
+- Use multipart uploads for faster file uploads into the destination Amazon S3 bucket\*\*

 ---